How great is it that our small acts of kindness can make someone else’s entire day?

 Take a cute photo of someone you love and mail or email it to them.

 - Even easier and quicker than sending letters is texting.
 You could text someone just to tell them something you appreciate about him.
+I received a random text like this from a relative.
+It made me feel awesome.

 - Keep an extra umbrella at work, so you can lend it out when it rains.